banutryon/The-Store-ECommerce-App/README.md

     8. Commit and push

 Lastly I want to shout out to Basir.
 I used his walkthrough in building out this app.
-He was able to teach me many new tips and tricks in React and has allowed me to build my first fully built out applaction.
+He was able to teach me many new tips and tricks in React and has allowed me to build my first fully built out application.
 His Git repo is https://github.com/basir/amazona.